-3 Interest Penalties (10 year Note plus risk-and overhead adjustment) 10-year Note plus risk and overhead adjustment/p P enalties (10year Note plus risk and overhead adjustment) 10-year Note plus risk and overhead adjustment Term 10 years Up to 10 years Up to 10 years Eligibility -Shall be a business located in or planning to move to Lexington -Job creation requirement -Shall be current with all federal, state, and local taxes -Shall produce a tradable good or provide a tradable service (whether pre- or postcommercialization) -Average wages for job creation are greater than or equal to 125% of the county median income -High Growth Company -Shall be a business located in or planning to move to Lexington -Job creation requirement -Shall be current with all federal, state, and local taxes -Shall provide personal guarantee or collateral to secure the loan sufficient to LFUCG -Shall produce a tradable good or provide a tradable service (whether pre- or post commercialization) -Job creation requirement -Average wages for job creation are greater than or equal to 125% of the county median income_and.
-Aall jobs created must be subject to Lexington-Fayette County payroll taxesoccupational license fees. -Cannot be located within an existing Tax Increment Financing (TIF) district. -Shall be a business located in or planning to move to Lexington -Shall be current with all federal, state, and local taxes -Shall provide personal guarantee or collateral to secure the loan sufficient to LFUCG -ED fund loan cannot exceed 50% of loaned dollars from other sources -Job creation requirement -Proposed average job salaries meet or exceed the county median income -Shall produce a tradable good or provide a tradable service (whether pre- or post commercialization) -Average wages for job creation are greater than or equal to 125% of the county median income - 77 Aand all jobs created must be subject to Lexington-Fayette County payroll taxes.occupational license fees.
-Performance Indicators -Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll - Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll -Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll Additional Notes -Funds may not be disbursed until confirmation of hiring or receipt of expenses has been presented. -Company receiving KBI shall not be eligible for a grant unless expressly authorized by the board.
-Funds may not be disbursed until confirmation of hiring or receipt of expenses has been presented. -Company receiving KBI shall not be eligible for a forgivable loan unless expressly authorized by the board. -The Board shall set the forgivability percentage. -Workforce training loans may be eligible for earlier forgiveness; which will be conditioned upon -Funds may not be disbursed until confirmation of hiring or receipt of expenses has been presented.
-The board may assign, or allow negotiation, for a traditional loan or a half-term, interest-only loan.
-The loan may be approved for any term between five (5) and ten (10) years be for any term between five (5) and ten (10) years.
+Program/Funding Type Grant GrantForgivable Loan Loan Amount Up to \$35,000 Up to \$10000,000 Up to \$250,000 Interest Penalties (10-year Note plus risk and overhead adjustment) 10-year Note plus risk and overhead adjustmentPenalties (10- year Note plus risk and overhead adjustment) 10-year Note plus risk and overhead adjustment Term 10 years Up to 10 years Up to 10 years Eligibility -Shall be a business located in or planning to move to Lexington -Job creation requirement -Shall be current with all federal, state, and local taxes -Shall produce a tradable good or provide a tradable service (whether pre- or post-commercialization) -Average wages for job creation are greater than or equal to 125% of the county median income -High Growth Company -Shall be a business located in or planning to move to Lexington -Job creation requirement -Shall be current with all federal, state, and local taxes -Shall produce a tradable good or provide a tradable service (whether pre- or post- commercialization) -Average wages for job creation are greater than or equal to125% of the county median income -Shall be a business located in or planning to move to Lexington -Shall be current with all federal, state, and local taxes -Shall provide personal guarantee or collateral to secure the loan sufficient to LFUCG -ED fund loan cannot exceed 50% of loaned dollars from other sources -Job creation requirement -Proposed average job salaries meet or exceed the county median income -Shall produce a tradable good or provide a tradable service (whether pre- or post-commercialization) -Average wages for job creation are greater than or equal to125% of the county median income Performance Indicators -Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll -Dollars Leveraged -Jobs Retained and Created -New Revenue Generated -Total Payroll Additional Notes -Funds may not be disbursed until confirmation of hiring or receipt of expenses has been presentedCompany receiving KBI shall not be eligible for a grant unless expressly authorized by the board.
+Funds may not be disbursed until confirmation of hiring or receipt of expenses has been presentedCompany receiving KBI shall not be eligible for a forgivable loan unless expressly authorized by the boardThe Board shall set the forgivability percentage. -The board may assign, or allow negotiation, for a traditional loan or a half-term, interest-only loan. -The loan may be for any term between five (5) and ten (10) years.